dsc-courses/dsc80-2023-wi/project5.md

 ---

-## Grading and Submission
+## Submission and Rubric

-Unlike in Project 3, we will **not** be providing you with the exact rubric that we will evaluate your project on.
-This is because an exact rubric would specify exactly what you need to do to build a model, but figuring out what to do is a large part of the project.
-(However, you can see how much each step is worth in the headings above.)

-With that said, **you will be graded on addressing all of the above requirements in your summary.** You should have your code included at bottom in a clearly done, commented fashion.
-Upon reading the summary, it should be easy for the grader to glance down at the code to see the supporting work.

-To submit the project, generate a **PDF of your Jupyter Notebook** that contains all of the requirements above, and upload that PDF to Gradescope.
-You will not need to upload the raw notebook to Gradescope.
-Notes:
-- While working, you may keep your code in a `.py` file and import it if you'd like.
-Just (1) be sure the output is clearly visible in the notebook, and (2) copy and paste the code from the file to the *very* bottom of the notebook before submitting.
+### Submission

+You will submit your project in two ways:
+1. By uploading a **PDF version** of your notebook to the specific "Project 5 Notebook PDF (Dataset)" assignment on Gradescope **for your dataset**.
     - To export your notebook as a PDF, first, restart your kernel and run all cells.
 Then, go to "File > Print Preview".
 Then, save a print preview of the webpage as a PDF.
 There are other ways to save a notebook as a PDF but they may require that you have additional packages installed on your computer, so this is likely the most straightforward.
-- There are three "Project 5" assignments on Gradescope, one for each dataset.
-Make sure to submit to the correct one, and to tag your partner!
+    - Make sure the notebook PDF doesn't have any cells cut off.
+    - It's fine if your `plotly` graphs don't render in the PDF output of your notebook.
+    - This notebook asks you to include a link to your website; make sure to do so.
+2. By submitting a **link to your website** to the "Project 5 Website Link (All Datasets)" assignment on Gradescope.

+To both submissions, make sure to tag your partner.
+You don't need to submit your actual `.ipynb` file anywhere. **While your website must be public and you should share it with others, you should _not_ make your code for this project available publicly.**

+Since there are two assignments you need to submit to on Gradescope, we will treat your submission time as being the **latter** of your two submissions.
+So, if you submit to the "Project 3 Notebook PDF" assignment before the deadline but to the "Project 5 Website Link (All Datasets)" website one day late, overall, you will be charged a slip day.

+{: .warning }
+- There are a lot of moving parts to this assignment – don't wait until the last minute to try and submit!
 - A final reminder – **you cannot use slip days on Project 5**!

+### Rubric

+Unlike in Project 3, we will **not** be providing you with the exact rubric that we will evaluate your project on.
+This is because an exact rubric would specify exactly what you need to do to build a model, but figuring out what to do is a large part of the project.
+(However, you can see how much each step is worth in the headings above.)